Opinion | LeBron James' China comments aren't unique. The criticism he's gotten is.

 NBA's Hong Kong flare-up overlooks deep U.S. investment in ChinaOct.
 20, 201902:11

-ESPN added that, in a players-only meeting, James saw cancelling the press conferences as a way of protecting the players from becoming the individual focus of attention.
-Silver eventually relented and told the players they needn't participate in the conferences, which were eventually cancelled by the Chinese government anyway.
+ESPN added that, in a players-only meeting, James saw canceling the press conferences as a way of protecting the players from becoming the individual focus of attention.
+Silver eventually relented and told the players they needn't participate in the conferences, which were eventually canceled by the Chinese government anyway.

 But the moment that James returned to the States and opened his mouth, the worries that plagued him in Shanghai proved prescient.